Skip to main content

 3. Blown-In Fiberglass Offers Better Performance Than Batt

 Blown-in fiberglass insulation improves on fiberglass batt performance.
 Between these two fiberglass options, blown-in insulates better.
-While batt insulation is cheaper, it is also prone to gaps and sagging.
+While batt insulation is less expensive, it is also prone to gaps and sagging.
 Batt insulation cannot get into every corner and crevice of a space.

 Cons Of Blown-In Fiberglass Insulation